Charing Cross Trunk Murder: Events

 On 6 May 1927, John Robinson, a 35-year-old estate agent, took a cab to Charing Cross railway station, where he deposited a large black trunk in the left-luggage office.
 On 10 May after a "dreadful smell" was noted, the police opened the trunk to find the dismembered body of a woman, with each limb separately wrapped in brown paper.

 The shopowner who sold the trunk and the cab driver were traced, and the police that visited the office at No 86 said it was "hastily vacated but scrupulously clean".
 Although the identity parade failed to pick out Robinson, a more careful search of the property found a matchstick in the bin with a small spot of blood.
-Robinson confessed to the murder of Minnie Bonati, for which he was hanged on 12 August.

 A laundry tag on the dead woman's knickers for "P Holt" was traced to a Mrs Holt in Chelsea, who had employed ten women as servants over the past two years, and all were traced except for a "Mrs Rolls".
 Holt confirmed that the head of the dead woman was that of Mrs Rolls, who turned out to be Minnie Alice Bonati, who had left her Italian waiter husband to live with a Mr. Rolls, and now used his name.

 Bonati was working as a domestic servant and supplementing her income with prostitution.
 She had met Robinson at Victoria station, and they had gone to his office for sex.
 She died after an argument about money, with Robinson claiming that she attacked him, leading him to push her away, causing Bonati to fall, hit her head and die.
 He claimed that he panicked, bought a knife and trunk and disposed of the body, because he thought that no one would believe him.
 Robinson's story was contradicted by forensic pathologist Bernard Spilsbury, who said that Bonati had died of asphyxiation after being knocked unconscious, which could not have been caused by a fall as Robinson claimed.